 TECHNOLOGY AND PRIVACY FACEBOOK POSTS USED IN INSURANCE CLAIM – MN LAWYER

 Of course, the most common use of technology to get personal information on people is through social media.
 Our accident injury lawyers have had many cases in Minnesota where the insurance company or their lawyer will investigate our client by searching their social medial.
 For example, they will go through our client’s Facebook page to look for information harmful to their case, e.g. doing activities or talking about activities despite being injured in an accident.
 When social media accounts are open to public view, it is very easy for the insurance company attorney to do this.
-People like to post their activities and information about their lives on Facebook.
-We always warn clients that he insurance company will go through their Facebook posts and pick out the ones that help the insurance company’s case.
+People like to post their activities and information about their lives on Facebook and Instagram.
+We always warn clients that the insurance company will go through their Facebook posts and pick out the ones that help the insurance company’s case.
 Out attorneys have seen this done many times.